Graphic by Barth van Rossum

 • Recognises that some escalation is a phase, not a failure

-• Produces long‑term de‑escalation through consistent, appropriate response
+• Produces long‑term de‑escalation through consistent, appropriate responses

-Firm responses to micro‑escalations change outcomes – not immediately, but reliably over time.
+Firm responses to moments of power-play change outcomes – not immediately, but reliably over time.